 Two in-class exams are given during the semester.
-Homework will be assigned 11 times during the semester and is due on Thursdays.
+Homework will be assigned 12 times during the semester and is due on Thursdays in September, October, and December, and on Tuesdays in November.
 Results and grades are posted at www.blackboard.ttu.edu.

 Grading policy: On exams and written homework, partial credit for correct steps will be awarded even if the final answer is wrong.
 Full credit will be given only if the final answer and all intermediate steps are correct.
-A correct final answer per se does not guarantee any credit.
+A correct final answer does not per se guarantee any credit.